-handguns were not in common use by ordinary, law-abiding citizens within the District of Columbia when the Supreme Court struck down the District's thirty-year ban on their possession and lawful use of handguns.
-But Heller noted: "[i]t is no answer to say, as petitioners do, that it is permissible to ban the possession of handguns so long as the possession of other firearms (i.e., long guns) is allowed.
-It is enough to note, as we have observed, that the American people have considered the handgun to be the quintessential self-defense weapon."
-554 U.S. at 629 (emphasis added).
-Plaintiffs here will easily demonstrate that a large swath of semi-automatic handguns used by ordinary Americans around the country utilize magazines holding more than 10 rounds of ammunition as standard-capacity magazines.
+12 The indisputably widespread common and ordinary use of such magazines must further 13 be measured by what is commonly used and held in the rest of the country.
+For example, 14 handguns were not in common use by ordinary, law-abiding citizens within the District of 15 Columbia when the Supreme Court struck down the District's thirty-year ban on their possession 16 and lawful use of handguns.
+But Heller noted: "[i]t is no answer to say, as petitioners do, that it 17 is permissible to ban the possession of handguns so long as the possession of other firearms (i.e., 18 long guns) is allowed.
+It is enough to note, as we have observed, that the American people have 19 considered the handgun to be the quintessential self-defense weapon."
+554 U.S. at 629 20 (emphasis added).
+Plaintiffs here will easily demonstrate that a large swath of semi-automatic 21 handguns used by ordinary Americans around the country utilize magazines holding more than 22 10 rounds of ammunition as standard-capacity magazines.

-Amicus Curiae Everytown for Gun Safety ("Everytown") argues that the common use test is "unprecedented and illogical."
-(Proposed Amicus Brief at 7:14.)
+Amicus Curiae Everytown for Gun Safety ("Everytown") argues that the common use test is "illogical."
+(Proposed Amicus Brief at 8:15).
 Hardly.
 See Heller, 554 U.S. at 624; Caetano v.
-Mass., U.S. , 136 S.Ct.
-1027, 1032-33 (2016) (the "[h]undreds of thousands" of stun guns, which are "less popular than handguns," makes them "a legitimate means of self-defense across the country"); and citations above.
-Everytown's lamentation that the ubiquity of firearms "creates perverse incentives for the firearm industry" to "bestow highly dangerous firearms, and firearm features, with Second Amendment protection[...]"
-(Proposed Amicus Brief, at 9:5-6), is entirely irrelevant.5 "[T]he court will not judge whether the public's firearm choices are often used for self-defense, or even whether they are effective for selfdefense - the firearms must merely be preferred."
-Fyock v.
+Mass., \\\\U.S. \\\, 136 S.Ct.
+1027, 1032-33 (2016) (the "[h]undreds of thousands" of stun guns, which are "less popular than handguns," makes them "a legitimate means of selfdefense across the country"); and citations above.
+Everytown's lamentation that the ubiquity of firearms "creates perverse incentives for the firearm industry" to give gun manufacturers " the

+1 unilateral ability to insulate highly dangerous firearms or firearm features with Second 2 Amendment protection [...]"
+(Proposed Amicus Brief, at 10:14-16), is entirely irrelevant.
+3 "[T]he court will not judge whether the public's firearm choices are often used for self-defense, 4 or even whether they are effective for self-defense - the firearms must merely be preferred."
+5 Fvock v.
 City of Sunnyvale, 25 F.Supp.3d 1267, 1278 (N.D.
 Cal.
-2014) (italics added); see Caetano, 136 S.Ct. at 1028-29; see also Friedman, 784 F.3d at 416 n.
-5 (Manion, J., dissenting) ("The fact that a statistically significant number of Americans use AR-type rifles and large-size magazines demonstrates ipso facto that they are used for lawful purposes.
-Our inquiry should have ended here: the Second Amendment covers these weapons.").
+2014) (italics added); see

+6 Caetano, 136 S.Ct. at 1028-29; see also Friedman, 784 F.3d at 416 n.
+5 (Manion, J., dissenting) 7 ("The fact that a statistically significant number of Americans use AR-type rifles and large-size 8 magazines demonstrates ipso facto that they are used for lawful purposes.
+Our inquiry should 9 have ended here: the Second Amendment covers these weapons.").

-Therefore, because the statewide LCM ban essentially amounts to a prohibition of an entire class of arms, and/or a critical component thereof, which have been overwhelmingly chosen by American society for lawful purposes, and implicates a core Second Amendment right, it is a categorical prohibition that cannot survive any level of scrutiny whatsoever.
-The inquiry should end there, and Defendants' motion to dismiss this claim should be denied.
-While this is surely not a claim that could even be decided on a motion to dismiss in any event, Plaintiffs' opposition demonstrates that such a categorical ban must be struck down.
+10 Therefore, because the statewide LCM ban essentially amounts to a prohibition of an 11 entire class of arms, and/or a critical component thereof, which have been overwhelmingly 12 chosen by American society for lawful purposes, and implicates a core Second Amendment 13 right, it is a categorical prohibition that necessarily cannot survive any level of scrutiny whatsoever.
+The inquiry should end there, and Defendants' motion to dismiss this claim should 14 15 be denied.
+While this is surely not a claim that could even be decided on a motion to dismiss in 16 any event, Plaintiffs' opposition demonstrates that such a categorical ban must be struck down.